diamirio/backend-nx-skeleton/packages/nestjs-util-microservices/README.md

   }
   ```

-  - You can inject the client service with a token of your choice that you can define while initializing the module.
+  - You can inject client service with a token of your choice that you can define while initializing the module.

   ```typescript
   // the service